bennysun1/bennysun1/README.md

 ### Hi there 👋

 I am a student studying Data Science at St. Lawrence University in Canton, NY.
-I will be pursuing a master's degree in Data Science as a member of the 2025 cohort at the University of San Francisco,
+\nI will be pursuing a master's degree in Data Science as a member of the 2025 cohort at the University of San Francisco,

 I currently work for an 🏎️ automotive refinance firm 🏎️ where I generate business insights by creating machine learning models and shiny applications for data visualization.